Quantitative analysis of non-exchangeability in bivariate copulas: Sharp bounds, statistical tests and mixing constructions: Introduction

 Inspired by these developments, the present work aims to provide an axiomatic foundation for quantifying the degree of non-exchangeability in bivariate vectors composed of continuous and identically distributed random variables.
 Special emphasis is placed on the significance and application of these measures within the context of copula theory.

 The paper is organised as follows.
 Section~\ref{sec:prel} reviews the necessary background on copulas and the axiomatic construction of non-exchangeability measures.
-Section~\ref{sec:bounds} establishes sharp upper bounds on $\mup(C)$ via the Schweizer and Wolff measure and Spearman's $\rho$.
-Section~\ref{sec:M1} studies the class $M_1$ of maximally non-exchangeable copulas, provides the exact concordance values of the extremal family $M_\theta$, and characterises the feasible pairs $(\muinf,\rho)$ achievable by convex combinations.
-Section~\ref{sec:escalado} proves the scaling law $\mup(\alpha C+(1-\alpha)C^t)=|2\alpha-1|\,\mup(C)$ and its extension to mixing with symmetric copulas.
-Section~\ref{sec:test} develops the permutation test and its theoretical properties.
+Sections~\ref{sec:bounds} and~\ref{sec:monoton} establish sharp bounds relating non-exchangeability to classical dependence and concordance measures, and study how the measures vary with the integrability parameter.
+Section~\ref{sec:M1} examines the class of maximally non-exchangeable copulas and characterises the pairs of asymmetry and concordance that can be simultaneously achieved.
+Section~\ref{sec:escalado} proves exact scaling laws for the non-exchangeability measures under convex mixing, enabling explicit prescription of any target degree of asymmetry.
+Section~\ref{sec:test} develops the permutation test, its asymptotic theory, and its comparison with existing procedures.
 Section~\ref{sec:simulation} presents the Monte Carlo study.
-Finally, Section~\ref{sec:conc} collects the conclusions.
+Finally, Section~\ref{sec:applications} is devoted to applications and Section~\ref{sec:conc} collects the conclusions and open problems.